AkihiroSuda/kind/site/content/docs/user/rootless.md

 Rootless Podman is not supported at the moment.

 ## Host requirements
-### Kernel
-The kernel needs to be 5.7 or later currently.
-In future, we may be able to support a broader range of the kernel version.

-### cgroup v2
 The host needs to be running with cgroup v2.

 cgroup v2 is enabled by default on Fedora.